RainSmart Dream and Design Support Services

 This one-hour consultation occurs online using webchat tools to share a screen.
 We will rely on satellite imagery, GIS data, and streetview photography to make a digital plan right before your eyes.

 This one-hour consultation occurs in-person.
 Bring an expert eye to your home to help you reach your goals.
 Transportation fee required.
 Enter the one-way distance in miles to your home from 650 Church St, Plymouth.
 Press here to open a map to calculate distance.
-NOTE: transportation costs add up quickly; unless you need a soil boring, most problems can be solved virtually.
+NOTE: transportation costs may add up quickly; unless you need a soil boring or other in-person practice, most goals can be achieved virtually if you’re able to take and share good photos of the space.

-Add on a concept landscape plan that illustrates the results of your coaching experience.
+Add on a basic concept landscape plan that illustrates the results of your coaching experience.
+For more detailed design work, talk through your needs during the consultation.
+We’ll be happy to provide an estimate for more detailed design plans.

 Add Soil Boring